 To detach a Color Variable from the Inspector, select the layer where you want to detach the Color Variable from, click on the color well in the Style menu in the Inspector, and click Detach Variable.

-How to Find and Replace a specific color or Color Variable
+Find and replace a specific color or Color Variable

 Choose Edit > Find and Replace Color… (or press ⌘⌥F) to bring up the Find and Replace Color menu.
 From there, select the color or Color Variable you want to find within your design and the color or Color Variable you want to replace it with.